gophersgang/go-patterns-all/Readme.md

-## Go-Patterns-All-Inclusive

-A meta-collection of collection of repos for Go patterns.
+## Go-Patterns-All-Inclusive: meta-collection of repos for Go patterns

 A handy reference of common idioms and patterns for algorithms, design patterns, datastructures.
 The main purpose is reading / learning / teaching.